 The described alert processing design relies on the "living" Level 1 database that contains the objects and sources detected on difference images.
 At the very least, this database will have tables of DIASources, DIAObjects, and SSObjects, populated in the course of nightly and daily difference image and Solar System object processing.
-As these get updated and added to, their updated contents becomes visible (query-able) to users within 24 hours.
+As these get updated and added to, their updated contents becomes visible (query-able) to users within 24 hours of the corresponding observation times.
+In the case of SSObjects, this means 24 hours after orbits have been determined or updated.

-DMS-REQ-0269 DMS-REQ-0271 DMS-REQ-0273 L1PublicT DMS-REQ-0312
+DMS-REQ-0269 DMS-REQ-0271 DMS-REQ-0273 L1PublicT